BME-MIT-IET/iet-hf2021-integracios-hf-csapat/doc/sonar_test.md

 ![](image/Sonar11.PNG)

--The variable was not used, so we removed it and inserted a discard instead.
+The variable was not used, so we removed it and inserted a discard instead.
 - CuckooHashTable.cs